Art Buchwald: Journalism

 Buchwald enjoyed the notoriety he received when U.S. President Dwight Eisenhower's press secretary, James Hagerty, took seriously a spoof press conference report claiming that reporters asked questions about the president's breakfast habits.
 After Hagerty called his own conference to denounce the article as "unadulterated rot", Buchwald famously retorted, "Hagerty is wrong.
 I write adulterated rot."
 On August 24, 1959, Time magazine, in reviewing the history of the European edition of The Herald Tribune, reported that Buchwald's column had achieved an "institutional quality".

-While in Paris, Buchwald became the only correspondent to substantively interview famous American singer Elvis Presley, who had entered the US Army.
+While in Paris, Buchwald became the only correspondent to substantively interview famous American singer Elvis Presley, who had entered the U.S. Army.
 They met at the Prince de Galles Hotel, where the soon-to-be Sergeant Presley was staying during a week-end off from his army stint in Germany.
 Presley's impromptu performances at the piano at Le Lido nightclub, as well as his singing for the showgirls after most of the customers had left, became legendary after Buchwald included it in his memoir, I'll Always Have Paris (1995).

 Buchwald returned to the United States in 1962.
 He wrote as a columnist for The Washington Post, frequently commenting on the political scene.
 When once asked where he got his ideas, he said simply that he read the newspaper every day.
 He could not make up the absurd situations that were reported.
 His column was syndicated by Tribune Media Services.
 His column appeared in more than 550 newspapers at its height.
 He also wrote memoirs and other books, a total of more than 30 in his lifetime.
 He also contributed fumetti to Marvel Comics' Crazy Magazine, which tore apart statistics regarding 1970s campus life.

 Marriage and family

 During his time in Paris, Buchwald met Ann McGarry, and they married.
 She was an Irish-American apprentice couturier from Pennsylvania.
 After returning to the United States, they later adopted three children.
 They lived in Washington, D.C., where he wrote for The Washington Post.
 They spent most summers at their house in Vineyard Haven on Martha's Vineyard.
 After 40 years of marriage, the couple separated, and then decided to get a divorce.
-However before the divorce proceedings could start, Ann was diagnosed with lung cancer, and passed away in 1994.
+However, before the divorce proceedings could start, Ann was diagnosed with lung cancer, and died in 1994.